bharper5475/horibleCode/readme.md

 Horrible coding assignment by Brad Harper and Jacob Pierno - 09/23/2025

+The practices that we will be implementing/violating are:

+1.
+2.
+3.

 Assignment description:

 In this lecture, we learned about several best-practices for coding.
 For this activity, you will be demonstrating your understanding of best coding practices.
 You will be working with a partner to create two versions of a simple program (such as a calculator, fortune teller, tic-tac-toe or anything else): one following recommended programming practices, and one that explicitly violates these practices.
 Both of you need to submit, but you can submit the same document.